RazoomGD/geode-object-groups/Configuring Object Groups v2.md

 ![alt text](<assets/Configuring Object Groups v2/1743475302709_image.png>)

-To use these buttons you must have a focused button within the group.
-Because columns and rows are pasted/deleted relative to the focused button position.
-If there are no focused button within the group, buttons will be inactive.
+Columns and rows are pasted/deleted relative to the focused button position.
+If there are no focused button within the group, they will be pasted on the sides of the group (deleted buttons will be inactive).

 Each button does exactly what the text on is says.
 Be careful because `delete` buttons delete row/column together with all buttons in it.